turingschool/front-end-curriculum/lessons/introduction-to-javascript.md

 * Work with functions as first-class objects
 * Understand how to query and update a page after its been loaded

-## Structure

-* 5 - Warm Up
-* 10 - Full-Group Instruction: History and Basics
-* 15 - Pair Experiment and Review: Creating a Function
-* 5 - Break
-* 10 - Full-Group Instruction: Control Flow and Array Iteration
-* 10 - Pair Exercise and Review: Iterating Over an Array of Functions
-* 5 - Break
-* 25 - Full Group Instruction
-* 5 - Break
-* 25 - Independent Work
-* 5 - Wrap Up

-### I consider myself a JavaScript ninja already...
-What should I do?

-This is a very introductory lesson.
-If you find yourself already familiar with the things we are going to cover in this lesson and you want something a little spicier to chew on head over to the [JavaScript Koans](https://github.com/mrdavidlaing/javascript-koans) and try your hand at some JavaScript challenges.

-## Warmup

-Open up the Chrome Developer Tools by pressing `Command-Option-J` on your Mac.
-This will give you a REPL like `pry` or `irb`—except with JavaScript.
-Take a few moments to try the following:

-* Perform basic arithmetic (`2 + 2`, `3 * 3`);
-* Create some strings
-* Create an array
-* Assign a value to a variable
-* Create a hash (in Ruby 1.9+ style)

-What works as expected?
-What are some things that you noticed behave differently?
-Record these observations in a Gist.

 ## Full-Group Instruction I: History and Basics

 Legend has it JavaScript was created in 10 days in May of 1995 by Brendan Eich.
 It was originally descended from [Self][] and [Scheme][], but its syntax was changed to be more like Java and C. It has no relation to Java.